 HEALTH CARE ACCESS

-Sierra Morena has access to a health center in the neighboring community, La Colonia, 5 Km away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+Sierra Morena has access to a health centre in the neighbouring community, La Colonia, 5 Km away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top illnesses in children that Sierra Morena expressed were diarrhoeal diseases, and respiratory infections.
 For adults, common illnesses are chronic diseases such as diabetes and hypertension, as well as urinary tract infections, and asthma.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.